-Port d’Andratx is a beautiful and safe harbour at the south-west coast of the island.
-The harbour also offers enough space for anchoring.
+Port d’Andratx is a beautiful and safe harbor on the south-west coast of the island.
+The harbor also offers enough space for anchoring.

 The Sierra de Tramuntana begins in Port d’Andratx, which is ideal for hiking after a sailing trip.

-Many famous people and well-heeled sailors stay here, which is why you may encounter some impressive sailing yachts in the harbour.
+Many famous people and well-heeled sailors stay here, which is why you may encounter some impressive sailing yachts in the harbor.